ambarishg/itops/itops/docs/STEPS.md

         * Store the File in Azure BLOB
         * All BIG Output should be in Azure BLOB
 2. Get the RELEVANT COLUMNS
-3. Use LLM to extract the Themes for the Description COLUMN
-        * This is a COSTLY thing.
+3. Use LLM to extract the Themes for the Description COLUMN.
+This is a COSTLY thing.
 In cases of RERUN / RERUN with Sub Clusters ,Reuse the Data
 4. Use Embeddings to calculate the Embeddings of the Description COLUMN
 5. Do Clustering based on the Number of Clusters